-- All victims, witnesses, and others inside the effected area will be directed to the casualty collection point.
+- All victims, witnesses, and others inside the affected area will be directed to the casualty collection point.
 It is understood many will flee sporadically from multiple exits, but directions should still be given for as much order as can possibly be obtained.
 Perimeter officers will be directed to identify and gather sporadic fleeing persons and direct them to an exterior casualty/witness collection point.

-- The RTF Police supervisor makes contact with Fire supervision to respond to the approved RTF site, while arranging secondary responding officers to establish a perimeter there.
+- The RTF Police supervisor makes contact with Fire supervision to respond to the approved RTF site while arranging secondary responding officers to establish a perimeter there.
 Those officers will become the rescue team security – permanent role unless absolute exigency.

-- Upon Fire Department arrival, Fire supervision will direct pumpers and trucks to pull up parallel to the effected location and bumper to bumper (pumpers full of water, and trucks with heavy equipment make excellent cover).
+- Upon Fire Department arrival, Fire supervision will direct pumpers and trucks to pull up parallel to the affected location and bumper to bumper (pumpers full of water, and trucks with heavy equipment make excellent cover).
 Ambulances will be directed behind the cover of the trucks and pumpers (still Warm Zone).
 The fact Fire Command is willing to possibly sustain damage to their apparatus is no small feat!

-- Police supervision inside the effected area will notify Police supervision at the RTF site when the suspect(s) have been contained or neutralized, and request the rescue team respond to the casualty collection point.
+- Police supervision inside the affected area will notify Police supervision at the RTF site when the suspect(s) have been contained or neutralized, and request the rescue team respond to the casualty collection point.

 - RTF Police officers will escort the Fire-EMS rescue team to the casualty collection point in the safest manner possible (single stack is usually easiest, or a tight column).
 It is recommended Fire-EMS bring as many mass casualty medical bags and stretchers as possible with the size of the rescue team, and have at least one supervisor.